Penelope Eckert

-Penelope "Penny" Eckert (born 1942) is Albert Ray Lang Professor Emerita of Linguistics at Stanford University.
+Penelope "Penny" Eckert (born 1942) is an American sociolinguist and the Albert Ray Lang Professor Emerita of Linguistics at Stanford University.
 She specializes in variationist sociolinguistics and is the author of several scholarly works on language and gender.
 She served as the president of the Linguistic Society of America in 2018.

 Biography

 Eckert received her PhD in linguistics in 1978 from Columbia University, where she was a student of William Labov.
 She is the author or co-author of three books on sociolinguistics, the co-editor of three collections, and author of numerous scholarly papers in the field.
 She attended Oberlin College in 1963 as an undergraduate.

-Eckert served as the president of the International Gender and Language Association from 2000–2003.
+Eckert served as the president of the International Gender and Language Association from 2000 until 2003.
 She was elected as a Fellow of the American Academy of Arts and Sciences in 2011.
-In 2012, she was inducted as a Fellow of the Linguistic Society of America, where she had previously served on a number of committees, including the ethics, ethnic diversity in linguistics, nominating, and status of women in linguistics, where she served as committee chair from 1990–1991.
+In 2012, she was inducted as a Fellow of the Linguistic Society of America, where she had previously served on a number of committees, including the ethics, ethnic diversity in linguistics, nominating, and status of women in linguistics, where she served as committee chair from 1990 to 1991.
 In 2016, she was elected president of the LSA.

-As president of the organization, Eckert worked to combat workplace harassment and power dynamics in the linguistics community, through a panel entitled "Our Linguistics Community: Addressing Bias, Power Dynamics, Harassment", as well as developing an open dialogue among the ethics, status of women in linguistics, and ethnic diversity in linguistics committees.
+As president of the organization, Eckert worked to combat workplace harassment and power dynamics in the linguistics community, through a panel entitled "Our Linguistics Community: Addressing Bias, Power Dynamics, Harassment," as well as developing an open dialogue among the ethics, status of women in linguistics, and ethnic diversity in linguistics committees.

-Eckert is a professor of linguistics at Stanford University where she is an active affiliate of the feminist, gender and sexuality studies program, and is a member of various committees.
+Eckert is a professor of linguistics at Stanford University where she is an active affiliate of the feminist, gender, and sexuality studies program, and is a member of various committees.

-Eckert's research shows that adolescents are the "movers and shakers of linguistic change", which explains her focus on this demographic in much of her research, specifically the creation of adolescence in the United States.
+Eckert's research shows that adolescents are the "movers and shakers of linguistic change," which explains her focus on this demographic in much of her research, specifically the creation of adolescence in the United States.